Yupeng-P/COMP177-Web-Server/README.md

 # COMP177 Web Server Project

-This project focuses on the development of a web server application.
-The server is designed to receive requests from clients and display the content of the received text request on the screen.
-To enhance its functionality, the server incorporates the use of argparse, allowing for command-line arguments to be provided, including the specification of the port number.
+This project focuses to develop a client-side messaging system that enables users to communicate with each other through a server.

+Upon running the program, the client establishes a connection with the server.
+The initial exchange involves a greeting message from the client and a corresponding response from the server.
+The client is then prompted to provide a username and password for authentication.
+The credentials are sent to the server for validation, ensuring that only authorized users can access the messaging system.